-Taken together, these exercises suggest that the economic mechanism behind our results, discussed in detail in Section 3.3, is not a feature of our modeling or calibrating choices, but a robust consequence of credit constraints and private investments in education.
+Taken together, these exercises suggest that the economic mechanism behind our results, discussed in detail in Subsection 2.3, is not a feature of our modelling or calibrating choices, but a robust consequence of credit constraints and private investments in education.

-Households pay public college tuition In many countries, including the U.S., students must pay college tuition regardless of the college's ownership type (public or private).
+Households pay public college tuition.
+In many countries, including the United States, students must pay college tuition regardless of the college's ownership type (public or private).
 We solve our model for a world in which the public college student has to bear the entire cost of a college education.
-In this case, all labor taxes collected by the government are invested in pre-tertiary education, and the budget constraint of the old parent when the old child goes to college (equation 13) becomes
+In this case, all labour taxes collected by the government are invested in pre-tertiary education, and the budget constraint of the old parent when the old child goes to college (see (8)) becomes

-$$c_o + a\eta = (1 - \tau) \left[(d_c w_c + (1 - d_c) w_n) h_o + w_c h'u (1 - \eta - b) \right]$$ robustness exercise, with aggregate output and welfare increasing more under the optimal policies, compared to in the case in which S = 0.048.
+$$c_o + a\eta = (1-\tau)[(d_cw_c + (1-d_c)w_n)h_o + w_ch_y'(1-\eta-b)].$$

-The first row of Table 8 shows the effects of the efficiency- and the welfare-maximizing policies on aggregate output and welfare.
-Compared to the baseline optimal policies, now the effects on aggregate variables are now even stronger.
+The first row of Table 8 shows the effects of the efficiency- and the welfare-maximising policies on aggregate output and welfare.
+Compared to the baseline optimal policies, the effects on aggregate variables are now even stronger.

-More public college spots Recently, there has been an increase in the number of public college spots at government-sponsored Brazilian universities.
-We compute the optimal policies for an alternative benchmark equilibrium in which the number of public college spots is 10% higher (e.g., we set S = 0.0528).
-We obtain a result similar to that in the previous
+More public college spots.
+Recently, there has been an increase in the number of public college spots at government-sponsored Brazilian universities.
+We compute the optimal policies for an alternative benchmark equilibrium in which the number of public college spots is 10% higher (e.g., we set $\mathcal{S}=0.0528$ ).
+We obtain a result similar to that in the previous robustness exercise,